agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-WOS.md

 *Journal and Publishing History*

-Timeliness or Publication Volume (the journal must state whether it has defined a publication frequency or if it operates under an irregular or continuous publication schedule
+Timeliness or Publication Volume (the journal must state whether it has defined a publication frequency or if it operates under an irregular or continuous publication schedule.
 The journal must conform to the stated schedule)

 *Editorial Board*